apache/gravitino/docs/jdbc-doris-catalog.md

 ### Table operations

-Refer to [Manage Relational Metadata Using Gravitino](./manage-relational-metadata-using-gravitino.md#table-operations) for more details.
+Please refer to [Manage Relational Metadata Using Gravitino](./manage-relational-metadata-using-gravitino.md#table-operations) for more details.

 #### Alter table operations